Xiaofei-it/pinoc/README.md

         jcenter()
     }
     dependencies {
-        classpath 'com.iqiyi:trojan-plugin:0.2.0'
+        classpath 'com.iqiyi:pinoc-plugin:0.2.0'
     }
 }

+apply plugin: "pinoc"
 ```

-Disable trojan temporarily by adding the following in the **project/gradle.properties** or **module/gradle.properties**:
+Disable Pinoc temporarily by adding the following in the **project/gradle.properties** or **module/gradle.properties**:
 ```
-trojan-plugin.enabled=false //default is true
+pinoc-plugin.enabled=false //default is true
 ```

 To learn Zlang, please refer to [Zlang](docs/zlang/zlang.md).

-To learn Trojan, please refer to [Usage of Trojan](docs/trojan_usage.md).
+To learn Pinoc, please refer to [Usage of Pinoc](docs/pinoc_usage.md).

-To learn a demo, please refer to [Demo of Trojan](docs/trojan_demo.md).
+To learn a demo, please refer to [Demo of Pinoc](docs/pinoc_demo.md).

 ## License

 Copyright (C) 2017 iQIYI.com

-The binaries and source code of the Trojan library and the Trojan plugin can be used according to the
+The binaries and source code of the Pinoc library and the Pinoc plugin can be used according to the
 [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0.html).